pinf/pinf-loader-js/README.md

 For an online demo of the loader features see [pinf.github.io/pinf-loader-js/workspace/www](http://pinf.github.io/pinf-loader-js/workspace/www/index.html).

-For end-user examples of common use-cases see [github.com/pinf-it/pinf-it-bundler/tree/master/examples](http://github.com/pinf-it/pinf-it-bundler/tree/master/examples).  (status: *DEV*)

 Tips
 ====

   * When testing an application use the `./loader.js` file to get all error messages.
-  * When deploying an application us the `./loader.min.gz` file for optimum performance.
+  * When deploying a standalone loader us the `./loader.min.gz` or `./loader.min.br` files for optimum performance.
   * When using a different loader during development make sure only supported API features of this loader are used.
 Load extra features along with your application by [augmenting a sandbox](https://github.com/pinf/pinf-loader-js/blob/master/features/10-Sandbox.js).